Affordable Care Act

 In some cases, a health insurance company may exclude a patient’s pre-existing condition from coverage under a new health insurance plan.
 This is more typical with individual and family health insurance plans and less common with group health insurance plans.

 The Health Insurance Portability and Accountability Act (HIPAA), which was passed in 1996, imposed certain conditions on when a health insurance company could exclude coverage for a pre-existing condition.
-As stated earlier, the ACA went one step further by prohibiting pre-existing condition exclusions for all plans beginning January 2014.
+As stated earlier, the ACA went one step further by prohibiting pre-existing condition exclusions for all plans since January 2014.

 To help find the right health plan for you, enter your zip code where requested on this page to see a quote.